matthieu-str/Regiopremise/README.md

 Furthermore, since the resulting regionalized version of ecoinvent relies much less on broad regions, the regionalization of impacts can show its full potential.
 Therefore, ```Regioinvent``` also fully spatializes all relevant elementary flows and connects these spatialized elementary flows to regionalized life cycle impact assessment methods.
-Currently, only the IMPACT World+ LCIA method is available.
-Later on, we plan on adding ReCiPe and EF as well.
+There are currently three LCIA regionalized methods implemented: IMPACT World+ v2.1 / EF 3.1 / ReCiPe 2016 v1.03 (H).

 ## Showcase
 To showcase what ```Regioinvent``` does, let's illustrate on an example: the production of diethanolamine in Sweden.